Criminal Defense Attorney Representing Fort Worth, Arlington, and Tarrant County Clients

 Were you arrested or charged with evading arrest in Fort Worth, Arlington, or Tarrant County?
 The police and prosecutor have already begun building a case against you and will vigorously prosecute you, even if you are innocent or simply made a mistake.
 You need an aggressive and experienced Fort Worth criminal defense lawyer to defend you against allegations of evading arrest.
 A conviction for evading arrest may have devastating and permanent consequences for your future, affecting not only your liberty but your reputation and ability to obtain a job as well.

-At the Fulgham Law Firm, our team of six criminal defense attorneys strive to tailor representation to each client’s needs and goals.
+At the Fulgham Law Firm, our team of Fort Worth evading arrest attorneys strive to tailor representation to each client’s needs and goals.
 How we manage cases varies depends on the unique facts and circumstances surrounding it, the strength of the prosecution’s evidence, and your best interests.
 No two cases are alike, and no two clients are alike.

 Some attorneys have a routine approach to criminal cases and have little to no communication with their clients.
 You want an attorney in whom you can feel confident.
 As skilled criminal defense attorneys, our lawyers will take all measures possible to safeguard your legal rights and interests.